Bicycle Facility Types

 For more information on this type of bicycle facility, visit the Sharrows FAQ.

 A bike box is a designated area at the head of a traffic lane at a signalized intersection that provides bicyclists with a safe and visible way to get ahead of queuing traffic during the red signal phase.
 A bike box has been added at the southern side of the intersection of Veitch Street and Lee Highway in Courthouse and is particularly useful for improving interactions between people in cars turning right from Veitch Street onto Lee Highway and people on bikes going straight on Veitch to get to the Custis Trail.
-The bike box will be painted green for additional visibility once the next phase of green bike lane painting begins.

 For cyclists, when the traffic light is yellow or red, bicyclists should enter the bike box from the approaching bike lane and stop before the crosswalk.
 Once a cyclist is in the bike box, they should position themselves according to the direction they are intending to go.
 Cyclists turning left should move to the left of the bike box and signal a left turn.
 Cyclists proceeding straight through the intersection should position themselves in front of the through lane.
 Cyclists turning right, should move close to the right edge of the roadway and signal a right turn.
 When the light is green, cyclists may proceed as normal but should be aware of right-turning motorists, especially while in the green bike lane in the intersection.